 Rubber sheeting refers to a method in mapping and surveying where a map or spatial data is adjusted or “stretched” to align with a reference map or coordinate system.
 This process helps to fix distortions caused by differences in scale, projection, or other variables.

-In this guide we will learn how to adjust some buildings to a background base map
+In this guide, we will learn how to adjust some buildings to a background map.

 1. Enable a background map

-• Execute SPMBGMAPSHOW command and select any background map, for example Satellite from Google Maps
+• Execute the SPMBGMAPSHOW command and select any background map, for example, Satellite from Google Maps.

-• You can view that the building limits do not fit well to the image
+• You can see that the building limits do not fit well with the image.

 2. Execute SPMRUBBERSHEET command and select the desired parameters:

-• Select the objects or layer to be edit
+• Select the objects or layer to be edited.

-• Add pairs of points for matching the vertices
+• Add pairs of points to match the vertices.

 3. Add control points